Refanz/Refanz/README.md

 - 👋 Hi, I’m @Refanz
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Java, C#, and Unity
+- 🌱 I’m currently learning Java, C#, Kotlin, and Unity
 - 💞️ I’m looking to collaborate on Making Game
-- 📫 How to reach me refanda51@gmail.com
+- 📫 How to reach me refandasuryasaputra@gmail.com

 <!---
 Refanz/Refanz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.